Skip to content

 Necessary documents

-• You should make sure that the VAT is shown on the invoice.
+• Purchasing contract and the invoice.
+It is important that the VAT is shown on the invoice.
 This is the only way that the net purchase price paid can be used for the NoVA calculation at the Austrian tax office.

 If you import your car from the US or UK it is recommended to contact the Landesprüfstelle in your federal state to make sure that your cars are meeting the necessary EU criteria otherwise you need a special allowance and adapt certain features at your cars.